 Changing current medication

-Your GP may recommend making changes to your current medication if they think it could be contributing to your indigestion.
+Your pharmacist may recommend making changes to your current medication if they think it could be contributing to your indigestion.

 As long as it is safe to do so, you may need to stop taking certain medications, such as aspirin or ibuprofen.
-Where possible, your GP will prescribe an alternative medication that will not cause indigestion.
-However, never stop taking any medication without consulting your GP first.
+Where required, your pharmacist may advise you see your GP to prescribe an alternative medication that will not cause indigestion.
+However, never stop taking any medication without consulting your pharmacist or GP first.